Lingyin Temple in Hangzhou: Experience the Rich Atmosphere of Zen Buddhism

 - Bicycle: Cycling to Lingyin Temple from downtown Hangzhou is also a good option thanks to the city's comfortable environment and excellent road conditions.

-- Yongfuchan Temple: Is located about one mile west of Lingyin, at the foot of the Shisun Peak.
-With a history spanning over 1600 years since Zen Master Huili of the Eastern Jin Dynasty first established it, it's a site of rich cultural heritage.
+- Yongfuchan Temple: This is located about one mile west of Lingyin, at the foot of the Shisun Peak.
+With a history spanning over 1600 years, since Zen Master Huili of the Eastern Jin Dynasty first established it, it's a site of rich cultural heritage.
 The distance between Lingyin Temple and Yongfuchan Temple is approximately 1 km, and around 15 minutes to walk.

 - Peak Flown from Afar: Also known as Feilai Feng, the hill lies to the southwest of Hangzhou and is known for being completely composed of limestone, which is very rare in China.
 Lingyin Temple to Peak Flown From Afar, a 5-10 minute walk.